aloiscochard/sindi/sindi-docs/src/basic/context.rst

   scala> AppContext.description
   res2: String = Name: sindi, Website: http://aloiscochard.github.com/sindi/

-Implementation isn't currently complete, the following features are missing:
- * Compiler plugin checking
- * Support of TupleX and FunctionX

-**Theses features are under development and will be integrated in next version (0.5).**

 The examples you've just seen demonstrate internal context usage but wouldn't make lot of sense in real world situations, we could simply have used global object (``val``) to hold the shared values.